akkartik/mu/tutorial/index.md

 ## Task 1: getting started

-Read the first half of [the Readme](https://github.com/akkartik/mu/blob/main/README.md) (stop before the section on &ldqu;Syntax&rdquo;).
+Read the first half of [the Readme](https://github.com/akkartik/mu/blob/main/README.md) (stop before the section on &ldquo;Syntax&rdquo;).
 Can you figure out the commands to prepare Mu on your computer?

 Open a terminal and run the following commands to prepare Mu on your computer: